New announcement. Learn more

 • Overuse and overload – running, jumping, prolonged standing

-• Foot structure – flat feet with excessive pronation or high arches with poor shock absorption
+• Foot structure – flat feet (excessive pronation) or high arches (poor shock absorption)

 • Tight calf muscles – reduced ankle dorsiflexion increases strain on fascia and heel bone